catalyst-cooperative/pudl/docs/dev/existing_data_updates.rst

 C. EPA CEMS
 ^^^^^^^^^^^

-**4.C.1)** Use dagster to materialize the ``epacems`` asset group and debug.
+**4.C.1)** Use dagster to materialize the ``core_epacems`` asset group and debug.
 The most common errors will occur when new CEMS plants lack timezone data in the EIA database.
 See section 6.B.1 for instructions on how to fix this.
-Once you've updated the spreadsheet tracking these errors, reload the ``epacems`` assets in Dagster.
+Once you've updated the spreadsheet tracking these errors, reload the ``core_epacems`` assets in Dagster.

 D. NREL ATB
 ^^^^^^^^^^^^